rizq7tech/EzyDos-1.0/EzyDos/README.md

-Your Ionic project is ready to go!
+Your ezyMekahApp Ionic project is ready to go!
 Some quick tips:

 * cd into your project:
 ```
-cd ionFullApp
+cd ezyMekahApp
 ```

 * Setup this project to use Sass: